eclipse-threadx/samples/user-defined ciphersuites.md

 ## Introduction

 [Azure RTOS NetX Crypto](https://learn.microsoft.com/en-us/azure/rtos/netx/netx-crypto/chapter1) is the default crypto ciphersuite used by [Azure RTOS NetX Secure](https://learn.microsoft.com/en-us/azure/rtos/netx-duo/netx-secure-tls/chapter1) TLS stack.
-If clients want to use different crypto algorithm implementation, such as hardware security engine, TF-M PSA, or PKCS#11 based crypto methods, this user guide will show how to implement user-defined crypto ciphersuite and utilize it for Azure RTOS NetX Secure TLS stack.
+If clients want to use different crypto algorithm implementation, such as hardware security engine, TF-M PSA, or PKCS#11 based crypto methods, this user guide will show how to implement user-defined crypto ciphersuite and integrate it with Azure RTOS NetX Secure TLS stack.

 ## General Process